 Students should be aware that their eligibility for financial aid may be jeopardized by dropping courses or by withdrawing from Aquinas College.
-Therefore, students are urged to seek academic counseling from their advisor and financial aid advising from the Office of Financial Aid before deciding to alter their enrollment status.
-Institutional, state, and federal (Title IV) funds will be returned based on the number of days (percentage of period) completed.
+Therefore, students are urged to seek academic counseling from their academic advisor and financial aid advising from the Office of Financial Aid before deciding to alter their enrollment status.
+Institutional, state, and federal (Title IV) funds will be removed from the student's account based on the number of days (percentage of period) completed.
 This percentage will be applied to the total amount of Title IV aid for which the student established eligibility before withdrawing (earned aid).
 The amount of earned aid which was (or could have been) disbursed and the remaining amount will be returned to the Title IV programs.
+This may result in a loan from the department of Education for the portion applied to the student's account and an outstanding balance due to the College.